Concentrix (CNXC)

 Concentrix competes with other customer experience providers like Teleperformance, TELUS International, TaskUs, and Foundever Group, as well as with IT and business process services companies including Accenture, Cognizant, and Genpact that offer complementary services in consulting, design, and analytics.

-As you can see below, Concentrix’s 15.2% annualized revenue growth over the last five years was incredible.
+As you can see below, Concentrix grew its sales at an incredible 15.8% compounded annual growth rate over the last five years.
 This shows it had high demand, a useful starting point for our analysis.

-We at StockStory place the most emphasis on long-term growth, but within business services, a half-decade historical view may miss recent innovations or disruptive industry trends.
-Concentrix’s annualized revenue growth of 22.2% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.
-Concentrix Year-On-Year Revenue Growth
+Long-term growth is the most important, but within business services, a half-decade historical view may miss new innovations or demand cycles.
+Concentrix’s annualized revenue growth of 22% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.

-This quarter, Concentrix reported a rather uninspiring 1.3% year-on-year revenue decline to $2.37 billion of revenue, in line with Wall Street’s estimates.
-Company management is currently guiding for flat sales next quarter.
+This quarter, Concentrix reported modest year-on-year revenue growth of 1.5% but beat Wall Street’s estimates by 1.2%.
+Company management is currently guiding for a 2.9% year-on-year increase in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to remain flat over the next 12 months, a deceleration versus the last two years.
-This projection is underwhelming and suggests its products and services will see some demand headwinds.
+Looking further ahead, sell-side analysts expect revenue to grow 1.2% over the next 12 months, a deceleration versus the last two years.
+This projection is underwhelming and implies its products and services will face some demand challenges.

 6. Operating Margin